 Make designating a sober driver your game plan Super Bowl Sunday

 COLUMBUS – Super Bowl Sunday is one of America’s highest-profile and most entertaining sporting events.
-As friends and families gather to watch the game, the Ohio State Highway Patrol urges fans to refrain from driving while impaired.
+While this year’s festivities will look different, the Ohio State Highway Patrol urges fans to refrain from driving while impaired.
 If you plan on consuming alcohol, don’t drive.
 Plan ahead and designate a sober driver.

-During last year’s Super Bowl, the Patrol made 62 OVI arrests from 6 a.m.
+During last year’s Super Bowl, the Patrol made 68 OVI arrests from 6 a.m.
 Sunday to 6 a.m.
-Monday.
-During the 24-hour reporting period, there were six fatal crashes killing seven people.
-Of those, two crashes and three fatalities were OVI-related.
+Monday, the highest number in five years.
+During the 24-hour reporting period, there were three fatal crashes killing three people.
+Also, there were 218 injuries, in which 23 were OVI related.

 “The Patrol is committed to removing impaired drivers from our roadways,” said Colonel Richard S. Fambro, Patrol superintendent.
-“Designate a sober driver and influence your friends and family to make the same choice.”
+“Your decision not to drive impaired shows you value your own safety as well as the safety of motorists around you.
+Your actions can also influence your friends and family to make the same choice.”

 The public is encouraged to use #677 to report impaired drivers and drug activity.